 Q: “Your company says that they’re “licensed, bonded and insured“.
 I’ve done the research and a lot of other companies don’t seem to be able to say that.
 What is a “Licensed, Bonded and Insured” company vs. one that isn’t?” -Cindy C. Great Falls, VA

 This question posed by one of our new customers is one that we get a lot.
-Before getting any home service, most homeowners research what they need, and companies in the area who can meet that need efficiently and at an affordable price.
+Before getting any home service, most homeowners research what they need and companies in the area that can meet that need efficiently and at an affordable price.